nullstare/ReiLua/README.md

 * I haven't got Lua to compile on Windows so we will download it's binarys from http://luabinaries.sourceforge.net/download.html.
 Take the one with "Windows x64 DLL and Includes (MingW-w64 6 Built)".
 * Copy "liblua54.a" to "ReiLua/lib" folder.
 * Change it's name to "liblua.a" or change the part in "CMakeLists.txt" where it links to "/lib/liblua.a" to "/lib/liblua54.a".
-* Navigate to "ReiLua/build" folder with "w64devkit" and run...
+* Navigate to "ReiLua/build" folder on "w64devkit" and run...

 ```
 cmake -G "MinGW Makefiles" ..